jfritz25/Project8ThisIsTheOne/app/src/main/java/com/example/project8/README.md

 ## Video Walkthrough
 Watch a demonstration of the different options when working with the notes app in the gif available on Github Here's a walkthrough of a few translations:
-**there was a slight adjustment to the buttons size that was implemented after the video was created and the changes do not alter the performance of the app -> however this changes clossly reflects the UI requested in the PDF**
 <br>
-**the file was too large so I needed to upload it into google drive, it is here to be viewed.**

 [Recording in GIF of Walk Through](https://drive.google.com/drive/folders/1wdu8D1Y70XMGGYCYbNLjWmpL0lUME4LM)

 GIF created with [CloudConvert](https://cloudconvert.com/).